walidskouri/flac_to_aiff/README.md

 # FLAC to AIFF Converter

-A simple yet powerful Bash script to convert FLAC music files to AIFF format while preserving album artwork and maintaining maximum audio quality.
+A simple yet powerful set of scripts to convert FLAC music files to AIFF format, preserving album artwork and maintaining maximum audio quality.
+Supports macOS, Linux, and Windows.

 ## Features